cellml/libcellml/docs/dev_contribution.rst

 GitHub Pull Request
 ===================

-Once some changes have been made and local commits committed push your changes to your GitHub libcellml repository.
+Once some changes have been made and local commits committed push your changes to your GitHub libcellml repository (refer to :numref:`Figure %s <libcellml-branching>`).
 From there create a pull request from your topic branch to the :term:`prime repository` develop branch.
 When creating the pull request make sure to add in the comment 'addresses issue #46' (of course replace the number 46 with the actual number of the issue you are addressing), or something to that effect.
 This will create a link between the issue and the pull request enabling other people to see that you are working on this issue and comment on your work.

 The following Git command line commands show an example of how to add all files, commit the changes and push them to a GitHub repository for the first time::